firebase/firebase-ios-sdk/FirebaseCombineSwift/README.md

 This module contains Combine support for Firebase APIs.

 **Note**: This feature is under development and not yet supported for use in production environments.
+You can follow development on the [project tracker](https://github.com/firebase/firebase-ios-sdk/projects/3)

 ## Installation